SmartMonkey-git/SmartMonkey-git.github.io/src/content/about/index.md

 ---
-title: "I’m John Doe, A content writer based in LDN, Currently at Bookworm"
+title: "I’m Rouven Reuter, A content writer based in Berlin."
 meta_title: "About"
 image: "/images/author.jpg"
-draft: false
+draft: true

 what_i_do:
   title: "What I Do"